the-chicken-leg/bigPDF/README.md

-# Make big PDFs
+# Big PDFs

-Create a big PDF containing every work instruction in either the CyberKnife, iDMS and Precision, or TomoTherapy folders within AccuraySynchronizedServiceDocuments.
+A big PDF contains every work instruction in either the "CyberKnife", "iDMS and Precision", or "TomoTherapy" folders within AccuraySynchronizedServiceDocuments.

 ![AccuraySynchronizedServiceDocuments](/images/sync_docs.png)

-Once the big PDF is created, you can search all work instructions at the same time.
+With a big PDF, you can search all work instructions at the same time.
 A table of contents is also created.

 ![Output Files](/images/output_files.png)